-The next three chapters include the specific authorizations for longand short-term debt.
+The next three chapters include descriptions of the borrowing process for long- and short-term debt.

 Chapter 2, General Obligation Bonds, describes general obligation bond requirements including the use of proceeds, debt limitations, classification of taxes and structuring repayment schedules.
 General obligation bonds typically are used to finance the construction or acquisition of major capital items over an extended time period and are repaid through an additional property tax levy.
 Districts must have voter approval to issue general obligation bonds.
 Chapter 3, Financing and Lease-Purchase Agreements, lists requirements for entering into lease-purchase agreements or issuing full faith-and-credit obligations (FFCOs).
 Leasepurchase agreements and FFCOs typically are used to pay the costs of acquiring equipment and buses, for building construction or remodeling, or any real or personal property item.
 The use of leasepurchase agreements and FFCOs does not require voter approval but is typically repaid from existing resources.